tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 It allows participants to privately check whether they are chosen for consensus participation and requires only one message per user, thus limiting possible attacks [[3]].

-Alogrand scales up to 500,000 users by employing verifiable random functions, which are pseudo-random functions able to provide verifiable proofs that the output of said function is correct [[3]].
+Alogrand scales up to 500,000 users by employing verifiable random functions, which are pseudorandom functions able to provide verifiable proofs that the output of said function is correct [[3]].

 It introduces the concept of a *concrete coin*.
 Most of these BFT algorithms require some type of randomness oracle,